 Sub-calendars for primary categories

 Typically, sub-calendars are best for the primary scheduling categories, like staff members, projects, or locations.
-Sub-calendars have access control, automatic conflict prevention, and color-coding built in.
-For primary scheduling dimensions, those features are invaluable.
-Take a look at these examples.
+Sub-calendars have access control and automatic conflict prevention built in.

 Example: Shift scheduling